At Steps2Recovery we are committed to protecting and respecting your privacy.

 If you would like to opt out of communications directly, please contact us by email at firstname.lastname@example.org we do not sell your personal information to any other organisations.
 We may share relevant information with organisations that are employed directly to assist in the running of Steps2Recovery, move on housing, raising funds, or companies that manage fundraising events for Steps2Recovery.

 We collect the information you provide to:

 - Respond to your requests – such as donations, Gift Aid, events and challenges, training, and any information regarding Steps2Recovery that you have made enquiries about

 - Record any contact we have with you and hold any information received on clients when they register with Steps2Recovery.

-- Keep you up-to-date on Steps2Recovery news such as fundraising campaigns, challenges, achievements etc, but only if we believe this falls under the category of legitimate interest to you, according to the new GDPR guidelines (coming in to effect May 2018)
+- Keep you up-to-date on Steps2Recovery news such as fundraising campaigns, challenges, achievements etc, but only if we believe this falls under the category of legitimate interest to you, according to the new GDPR guidelines 2018

 - Keep you up to date with new support or learning materials available – for clients and professionals

 - Prevent or detect fraud or abuses of our website and to enable third parties to carry out technical, logistical or other legitimate functions on our behalf